aleshaleksey/fansys23/combat.md

   - Penalty if not proficient with **grapples**.
   - The one executing this manoeuvre declares one of the desired outcomes:
    - "Silence": Prevent foe from completing incantations.
-   - "Restrain": Prevent a foe from casting spells with somatic components and give penalties to weapon attacks.
+   - "Restrain": Prevent a foe from casting spells with kinetic components and give penalties to weapon attacks.
 - **Shove**:
   - Effect: Moves a foe away from you by up to 10ft.
   - Requires attack roll vs target's NAT+[Str or Dex].